Pocket NC in Education

 |Montana State University Makerspace||Montana State University Makerspace|

-Schools consider Pocket NC machines for a variety of reasons some of which include:
+Educational users consider Pocket NC CNC machines for a variety of reasons some of which include:

-- Many schools are limited by space constraints and don’t have enough room for a large 5-axis machine.
-With a footprint of 16 inches wide x 8 inches in depth x 11 inches tall, weight of ~30 pounds and standard wall power, a classroom can have one or more machines without taking up much space.
+- Many schools and labs are limited by space constraints and don’t have enough room for a large 5-axis CNC milling machine.
+With a footprint of 16 inches wide x 8 inches in depth x 11 inches tall, weight of ~30 pounds and standard wall power, a classroom can have one or more CNC machine without taking up much space.
+The desktop mills will also run off of standard wall power.

 Here is a partial list of schools that use Pocket NC machines: